Relational De-Creation

 Ezekiel 18:4

-“Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine.
-The soul who sins, he shall die.”
+“Behold, all souls are mine; the soul of the father as well as the soul of the son is mine: the soul who sins shall die.”

 Ezekiel 18:20

-“The soul who sins, he shall die.
-The son shall not bear the iniquity of the father, neither shall the father bear the iniquity of the son.
-The righteousness of the righteous shall be on him, and the wickedness of the wicked shall be on him.”
+“The soul who sins shall die.
+The son shall not suffer for the iniquity of the father, nor the father suffer for the iniquity of the son.
+The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself.”

 These passages only make proper sense when “soul” is read biblically, not Platonically.
 If the reader assumes that “soul” means an immortal inner substance that cannot truly die, then Ezekiel is immediately misheard.
 But if nephesh means the living person, the text is plain: the one who sins dies.